Umuzi-org/ACN-syllabus/content/projects/writing-assignment/_index.md

 ready: true
 submission_type: repo
 tags:
-- bootcamp-writing-assignment
+- writing-assignment
-title: Bootcamp Writing Assignment
+title: Writing Assignment
 ---

 ## We would like to get to know you better